Benjamin-Walker/log-neural-cdes/README.md

 `run_experiment.py` is currently configured to run the repeat experiments on the UEA datasets for the Jax models.
 The `results` folder contains a zip file of the output files from the UEA, PPG, and toy experiments.
 Furthermore, it contains the code for analysing the results and generating the plots in the paper.

 ---
+## Update 28th October 2024

+We discovered a minor error in the code that affected the optimiser used when training the models implemented in Jax.
+This bug has been fixed, and all experiments have been re-run.
+While this led to slight adjustments in the numerical results, the overall conclusions of the paper remain unchanged.
+The arXiv version of the paper has been updated to reflect these changes and can be found [here](https://arxiv.org/abs/2402.18512v3).

+---